 - fairly dry cavity, but cooler than the aquifer cave

-- a few tree roots visible on the ceiling [FIND CEILING SYNONYMS]
+- a few tree roots visible on the ceiling [FIND CEILING SYNONYMS] DOME ?

 - building in good condition, solid columns, thick but unstable roof structure, unstable roof tiles, and mud-capped windows

 - the archaeologist sees that it is a typical architecture of the temples of a civilization that died out a thousand years ago.